 Whether an owner operator, or a small fleet operator, although you may not see the need for a budget, it is in your best interests to have control of your finances, especially if planning for your businesses future.
 Budgeting is the most effective way to achieve this and control your cash flow, as it allows you to invest in new opportunities as they materialise.

 It is also the case that as your business begins to grow, you may find the need to set up separate areas to cater for this, such as a sales or marketing department.
 If your business growth dictates these measures, you'll find the need to split your budget between these separate departments, although each will be inextricably linked to the other financially.

 What follows within this section is a very basic overview of budgets and the reasons for them.

 What is a Budget?

 A budget is a financial representation of an organisation's mission and strategic goals - essentially it is a plan translated into money and a tool for allocating resources and implementing strategic plans.
-A budget - be it an organisation-wide budget or specific project budget - must be carefully planned.
-To be effective it must also be implemented and controlled.
-One other fundemental aspect of a budget is that it can identify financial problems that could arise in the coming year.
+A budget, be it an organisation-wide budget or specific project budget, must be carefully planned.
+To be effective it must also be implemented and controlled properly.
+One other fundamental aspect of a budget is that it can identify financial problems that could arise in the coming year.